BAWAG: Sale to Cerberus

 As BAWAG's shareholders were also facing financial trouble, ÖGB decided to sell its entire stake in March 2006.
-Cerberus was finally chosen in December 2006, beating competitors Bayerische Landesbank, Allianz and Lone Star Funds, and who bought 90% of BAWAG for €3.2 billion.
+Cerberus was finally chosen in December 2006, beating competitors Bayerische Landesbank, Allianz and Lone Star Funds, which bought 90% of BAWAG for €3.2 billion.
 Other shareholders are the Österreichische Post (5%), Generali (2-3%), the Wüstenrot-Gruppe (1%) and Hannes Androsch.

-Initially, BAWAG P.S.K. pursued a 2 brands strategy, progressively switching to the joint brand BAWAG PSK in 2007.
+Initially, BAWAG PSK pursued a 2 brands strategy, progressively switching to the joint brand BAWAG PSK in 2007.
 In order to transform the bank, the new management sold non-strategic assets, like a 43% stake in Austrian TV operator ATV, foreign subsidiaries Istrobanka, to KBC Group in July 2008, BAWAG Bank CZ to Landesbank Baden-Württemberg in September 2008, piano producer Bösendorfer to Yamaha in January 2008 and Stiefelkönig (shoe retailer) in 2011.

 In January 2022, the US hedge fund GoldenTree, Bawag's main shareholder, sold almost €290 million worth of Bawag shares.
 The fund reduced its stake by more than half.

 Discrimination affair

 In 2007, BAWAG hit headlines because the bank accounts of about 200 Cuban citizens had been terminated, for "the new owner did not want any trade relation with cubans", in respect of the Helms-Burton Act.
-After pressure from the government threatening to close its own accounts and initiation of a legal procedure, Ceberus obtained an exemption from the US. government.
+After pressure from the government threatening to close its own accounts and the initiation of a legal procedure, Ceberus obtained an exemption from the US. government.

+Permanent TSB

+On 14 April 2026, BAWAG announced an agreement to acquire Permanent TSB, one of Ireland's main retail banks, in an all-cash deal valued at approximately €1.62 billion, or €2.97 per share.
+The acquisition, recommended by the boards of directors of both companies, enables the Irish government to divest its remaining 57.5% stake in the bank fully.